LWJGLX/autostack/README.md

 - `-Dautostack.DEBUG_RUNTIME`: Logs whenever an automatic stack push/pop happens at runtime.
 This potentially results in a lot of logging at runtime!
 - `-Dautostack.TRACE`: Logs the bytecode of each transformed class and method.

-Both properties apply to both the runtime agent and the build-time instrumentation tool.
+All properties apply to both the runtime agent and the build-time instrumentation tool.
 When used as JVM arguments to the offline jar transformation, both properties control the logging of the transformation as well as the code transformation to log during runtime of the application.
 So, with build-time instrumentation changing any of these properties at runtime of the application is not possible anymore.
 This is only possible with the runtime transformation agent.